xdamah/swagger-xdamah-examples/main-examples/extend/extend-no-controller/README.md

 <img src="imgs/swagger-ui-expand-schema.png" alt="swagger-ui-expand-schema" width="50%" height="50%">

+Showing here how using x-email and x-CreditCardNumber we are using swagger extensions, documenting and communicating regarding these non OOTB constraints.

 Lets expand Post>save person.
 Lets click the "Try it out" button.

 <img src="imgs/savepersontry.png" alt="savepersontry" width="50%" height="50%">